vjspranav/cs3301_osn/mini-projects/mp1 .md

 nav_order: 1
 ---

-# Mini Project 1 : C-Shell
+# Mini Project 1 : Building your own shell
 Before starting, make sure to read this document **completely** including **Instructions, Guidelines, Plagiarism Policy and Submission Guidelines described at the end** before asking any doubts as they might already be covered here.
 Additionally, you are recommended to read these to avoid unnecessary penalties.

 ## GitHub Classroom